-A typical homework will consist of a sequence of proofs.
-The traditional format is to write out the material being proved, and the a proof starting with the word 'Proof' and ending with an end-of-proof symbol, frequently a box.
-For this class, use the HWDemo.tex file on the course web page as a template for your solutions.
-This file contands some commands that make the process of writing solutions easier.
+A typical homework will consist of a set of problems.
+For this class, the HWDemo.tex file on the course web page can be used as a template for your solutions.
+This file contains some commands that make the process of writing solutions easier.
 Here's an example:

-Exercise 1.1: Suppose p is even and q is any integer.
+1. Suppose p is even and q is any integer.
 Then pq is even.